Basics of Sourdough

 Crumb

-The appearance and textures of the interior of the bread.
+The appearance and texture of the interior of the bread.
 Breads may have "open crumb" with lots of irregular holes or "closed crumb" that is more fine textured.

 Discard